KelianB/indexed-polyhedron-geometry/README.md

 This is a demonstration of the implementation of an indexed polyhedron geometry in THREE.js.
 Among other things, indexed geometries benefit from smooth shading (approximating the normal at a vertex by averaging the normals of its connected faces) and, in highly-connected meshes, a lower memory footprint.

+Switching from the default non-indexed implenmetation provided by THREE.js only requires a few small tweaks in he PolyhedronGeometry class.

 ## Start the development server

 ```